MicrosoftDocs/globalization/globalization/testing/globalize-test-data.md

 ---
 title: Globalize test data
 description: Test data should be multilingual Unicode text different from the system locale.
-Use mixed scripts or Unicode-only text to discover codepage dependencies.
+Use mixed scripts or Unicode-only text to discover codepage or other encoding dependencies.
 ---

 # Globalize test data